Pedro-Grimaldi-Hansel/Pedro-Grimaldi-Hansel/README.md

    <br>
 </div>

-- Currently working as an intern in software engineering at LEVTY.
+- Currently working as an intern in software engineering at LEVTY
-- Studying React.JS and French
+- Studying React.JS and french
 - Contact me by email: pedroghansel@gmail.com

 <div align="center">